Viewing Data Records As Forms: Old Is Gold!

 3 Task: Viewing BBC Program Listings

-its loss for a few days by using shell-level utilities like cut.
-But
+its loss for a few days by using shell-level utilities like cut

 then I missed the convenience of being able to work with the data with